So in this new gear review series, I am highlighting my favorite running gear items. At the top of my list, is the Noxgear Tracer360 running vest.

 So before I jump into the Tracer360 review, here is a crazy statistic.

-According to the National Highway Traffic Safety Administration, on average over a two year period, nearly one million runners, walkers, and cyclists are hit by motorists.
+According to the National Highway Traffic Safety Administration, on average over two years, nearly one million runners, walkers, and cyclists are hit by motorists.
 In a 2010 report, 69% of pedestrian fatalities occurred at night with the most dangerous hours between 6 p.m and 9 p.m.

 One of the things that I like about Noxgear is that their LED lighted vest goes above and beyond just general reflectivity.
 Reflectivity works great, but only if direct lighting is shining on you.
 If you are crossing an intersection and a car is turning, the driver may not see you until they have already turned and the lights hit the reflective elements on your clothes.
 With Noxgear, you can be seen from any angle or direction.